Govia Thameslink Railway: Southern and Gatwick Express services

-Southern

 Franchise commitments

 This franchise is different from many other franchises let since the start of railway privatisation in 1996.
 Under the agreed terms of the franchise, the operator, in this case Govia, gives all revenue to the government, rather than paying set premiums.
 The Department for Transport will pay Govia, totalling around £8.9 billion over the franchise period of seven years, from the expected revenues of £12.4 billion.
 From these payments, Govia expects to generate a 3% profit, and the risks on operating costs will be Govia's, while the DfT will profit or lose from fluctuations in revenue.

 Prior to the start of the franchise, Govia stated its plans to invest £50 million in all 239 stations that it would manage.
 The specifics of these plans include: